How to stay calm in your IELTS Test

 Yes, Shelly, I can hear you say, that’s easy to say but HOW?!
 How can you “stay calm” in your IELTS test when you can feel your heart beating in your chest.
 Well, as somebody who also suffers from high-levels of stress and anxiety, here are some techniques that I personally use before exams.
 Maybe one might help you:

-Top 5 Tips to Stay Calm in Your IELTS Test
+Top 5 Tips to Avoid IELTS Exam Day Stress

 - Remember that on exam day, you have almost no control over what will happen.
 You can’t choose what type of essay you will have to write, you don’t know what topic you will get in your speaking exam, you have no say over how many T/F/NG questions you will be given in the reading test – SO STOP WORRYING ABOUT IT.
 Whatever you are given, you will do your best – and that is all you can do.
 The IELTS exam is a great test of your level of English.
 It is rare that students truly underperform.
 Just trust your preparation and do your best.